UVAdMIST/swmm_rl/README.md

 Put Sami and I's work into here as a proof of concept.
 - If it works, we/I could start separating other stuff too.
+- This is done but I have the incorrect versions of the packages, which causes a problem

 automate and separate neural network setup
 - Check if that's already automated if you're feeling lucky/excited